searxng/searxng/searx/infopage/en/about.md

 ## Why use it?

-- SearXNG may not offer you as personalized results as Google, but it doesn't generate a profile about you.
+- Fufusoup may not offer you as personalized results as Google, but it doesn't generate a profile about you.
-- SearXNG doesn't care about what you search for, never shares anything with a third-party, and it can't be used to compromise you.
+- Fufusoup doesn't care about what you search for, never shares anything with a third-party, and it can't be used to compromise you.
-- SearXNG is free software, the code is 100% open, and everyone is welcome to make it better.
+- Fufusoup is free software, the code is 100% open, and everyone is welcome to make it better.

-If you do care about privacy, want to be a conscious user, or otherwise believe in digital freedom, make SearXNG your default search engine or run it on your own server!
+If you do care about privacy, want to be a conscious user, or otherwise believe in digital freedom, make Fufusou or SearXNG your default search engine or run it on your own server!

 ## How do I set it as the default search engine?